akclifto/cppRefresh/README.md

 ### References

 A reference variable is an alias, that is, another name for an already existing variable.
 Once a reference is initialized with a variable, either the variable name or the reference name may be used to refer to the variable.
+See `references.cpp` for example.

 [Back to Top](#Contents)